ElephanZ/Climate-Change-Classifier/README.md

 # Climate-Change-Classifier
-_Project of Social Media Management (Machine Learning applied on Social Media contents)_
+_Project of Social Media Management (Machine Learning applied on Social Media)_

 _Grade of this project: 30 / 30_